-Agreement between Pupil and Personal Assistant Pupil's name: Class/year group: Name of supp Class/year group: port staff involved: Review date: Support staff As the perso following: nal assistant helping you with intimate care, you can expect me to do the • \ When I am the identified person, I will stop what I am doing to help you.
-I will avoid all unnecessary delays.
-When you use our agreed emergency signal, I will stop what I am doing and come and nelp. will treat you with respect and ensure privacy and dignity at all times. will ask permission before touching you or your clothing. • will check that you are as comfortable as possible, both physically and emotionally. f I am working with a colleague to help you, I will ensure that we talk in a way that does not embarrass you. will listen carefully if there is something you would like to change about your Intimate Care Plan.
-Pupil As the pupil w I who requires help with intimate care, you can expect me to do the following: will try, whenever possible, to let you know a few minutes in advance that I am going o need help with intimate care, so that you can make yourself available and be prepared to help me. • 1 will try to use the toilet at break time, or at the agreed times. • 1 will only use the agreed emergency signal for real emergencies. • will tell you if I want you to stay in the room or stay with me in the toilet. will tell you straight away if you are doing anything that makes me feel incomfortable or embarrassed. may talk to other trusted people about how you help me.
+As the pupil who requires help with intimate care, you can expect me to do the following:

+- I will try, whenever possible, to let you know a few minutes in advance that I am going to need help with intimate care, so that you can make yourself available and be prepared to help me. - I will try to use the toilet at break time, or at the agreed times. - I will only use the agreed emergency signal for real emergencies. - I will tell you if I want you to stay in the room or stay with me in the toilet. - I will tell you straight away if you are doing anything that makes me feel uncomfortable or embarrassed. - I may talk to other trusted people about how you help me.
 They too will let you know what I would like to change.
-Signed: Personal assistant Signed: Pupil